jose-a-sa/jane-street-puzzles/2025/july/robot-road-trip.md

 ### 1. Main argument

-As the spanning rate tends to zero ($z \to 0^{+}$), the level of interations diminishes as trip beginnings form a Poisson process of density $z$ (starts per mile-minute).
+As the spanning rate tends to zero ($z \to 0^{+}$), the level of interactions diminishes as trip beginnings form a Poisson process of density $z$ (starts per mile-minute).
 Effectively, assuming that we have a bounded space-time rectangle region
 $W = [-T,T] \times [-L,L]$, then the probability of finding the trip starting in a subregion $V \subseteq W$ is given by $z |V|$.
 Formally speaking, the lost distance (cost) $C_W(z, N, a)$ for trips in the rectangle $W$ is given by: